KShebek/cbe504/main.typ

 Of course, whether one chooses to consider a reversible reaction as a single composite reaction or as two separately enumerated reactions is entirely a matter of preference and convenience.

 For reversible reactions, an additional property known as the reversibility, $z_i$, can be helpful to introduce.
-The reversibility of reaction $i$ is nothing more than ratio of forward and reverse rates:
+The reversibility of reaction $i$ is nothing more than a ratio of the forward and reverse rates:
 $ z_i equiv r_(i)^(-)/r_(i)^+. $<eq:reversibility>
 The reason that the reverse reaction rate is in the numerator is that a lower value of $z_i$ would imply that the forward reaction rate is greater, which is internally consistent with the notion that it would also be less reversible.